Your Thyroid and Dental Health

 Dental health product risks

-BPA: Be aware that most composite material used to fill dental cavities contains derivatives of a chemical known as bisphenol A (BPA).
+BPA: Most composite material used to fill dental cavities contains derivatives of a chemical known as bisphenol A (BPA).
 BPA is an endocrine disruptor that can have adverse effects on your endocrine and thyroid function.
-Before you have a filling, be sure toask your dentist if the composite material includes BPA, and ask for one of the BPA-free composites currently available.
+Before you have a filling, be sure to ask your dentist if the composite material includes BPA and ask for one of the BPA-free composites currently available.

 Triclosan:Triclosan is an endocrine-disrupting chemical found in many oral health products, including plaque-fighting toothpaste, mouthwashes, and oral rinses, as well as other self-care products.
 Consider checking labels and choose triclosan-free toothpaste and other dental and oral products for home use.
 You should also ask your dentist if any products used during a dental visit contain triclosan and ask for alternatives.